-According to a research paper published by Dr. Vicki Sauter of The University of Missouri–St. Louis, the phenomenon isn’t limited to work order software.
-Systems development projects have increasingly high failure rates because of unmet user-expectations.
+In fact, the phenomenon isn’t limited to work order software.
+In addition, systems development projects have increasingly high failure rates because of unmet user expectations.

-As reported in the App Attention Index 2017, 60 percent of users have deleted an app after encountering problems with performance.
+As reported in the App Attention Index, 60 percent of users have deleted an app after encountering problems with performance.
 Two-thirds of survey respondents said they have uninstalled an application that didn’t meet expectations after first use.
 The question is: why does this keep happening?

 Traditionally, developers gathered software requirements early in the building process.
-After the finished product was delivered, that was it!
+And once the finished product arrived, that was it!
 However, with no built-in process for feedback integration, these companies were often stuck with imperfect products and little to no budget for software improvements.

-This is bad news for manufacturing work order software and manufacturing ERP providers that have yet to implement rapid feature development systems or provide users with free training materials.
-As leadership author Scott Berkun says in his essay How to avoid foolish consistency:
+In other words, this is bad news for manufacturing work order software and manufacturing ERP providers who have yet to implement rapid feature development systems or provide users with free training materials.

 Translation: Most maintenance technicians and operational managers aren’t interested in becoming tech wizards.
 They want intuitive apps that streamline project management and manufacturing processes.
 The good news?
 The more consumers demand intuitive, real-time app experiences, the more software providers will be forced to develop more user-friendly technology.